-The Commission regulates and monitors prices of basic goods and services that matters most to ordinary Papua New Guineans that are declared by the Minister for Treasury under Prices Regulation Act (PR Act).
-The Commission also has the added responsibility of conducting special inquiry on economic productivity of certain industry as when directed by Minister or Parliament under PART VIII of the ICCC Act.
+The Commission regulates and monitors prices of basic goods and services that matter most to ordinary Papua New Guineans that are declared by the Minister for Treasury under the Prices Regulation Act (PR Act).
+The Commission also has the added responsibility of conducting special inquiries on the economic productivity of certain industries when directed by the Minister or Parliament under PART VIII of the ICCC Act.

 In choosing the form of price regulation that should apply to each of these declared goods and services, the Commission is required to consider the options that are available and are identified in the PR Act such as the price control under Section 10 of the PR Act and the price monitoring under Section 32A of the PR Act.
 Price control would require the Commission to have regard to the provisions of Sections 20A, 20B, and 21 of the PR Act.
 Price monitoring on the other hand under Section 32A of the Act provides a less intrusive method for price regulation.

-Under the price monitoring approach the suppliers of declared goods and services set their own prices according to their cost drives, while the Commission monitors these price movements with some independent price comparator.
-If the price are moving at rate not consistent with the movement in the price comparator, the commission may recommend to the Minister for Treasury to redeclare the goods and services for direct price control.
+Under the price monitoring approach, the suppliers of declared goods and services set their own prices according to their cost drives, while the Commission monitors these price movements with some independent price comparator.
+If the price is moving at a rate not consistent with the movement in the price comparator, the commission may recommend to the Minister for Treasury to redeclare the goods and services for direct price control.